 • Stuffed lamb and spiced bulgur dishes

-• Aromatic mezze and regional specialties
+• Aromatic meze and regional specialities

-• Famous Mardin almond candy (badem şekeri)
+• Famous Mardin almond candy (badem sekeri)

 • Pistachio desserts and traditional sweets